riplikash/dapper-parent/readme.txt

 ABOUT
-The Dapper Engine is just a small side project of mine for learning new technologies in a moderately stable and portable enviroment using one of my favorite aspects of software as a focus: interactive computer graphics.
+The Dapper Engine is just a small side project of mine for learning new technologies in a moderately stable and portable environment using one of my favorite aspects of software as a focus: interactive computer graphics.

 While many of the various free systems out there have more features, that